Edith Cowan University: Former

 The university formerly also had three campuses in Perth's western suburbs – Churchlands, Claremont and Nedlands.
 These campuses were closed down with the Churchlands Campus becoming a residential estate in 2006, and the Nedlands and Claremont campuses being acquired by the University of Western Australia in 1990 and 2004 respectively.
-Graylands was merged into Claremont, Churchlands and Mount Lawley in 1979 before the formation of WACAE, and Churchlands eventually became a residential estate.
+Previously, a Graylands campus was merged into Claremont, Churchlands and Mount Lawley in 1979 before the formation of WACAE.